 Features of Survival: Learn key traits that make individuals suited to survival success in their specific habitat

-Form and Function: From the turtle's protective shell that looks very different in a snapping turtle vs a box turtle...to fat and muscular tail of a tegu...learn how the animals' form relates to the function of that part and success in different environments.
+Form and Function: From the turtle’s protective shell that looks very different in a snapping turtle vs. a box turtle…to the fat and muscular tail of a tegu…learn how the animals’ form relates to the function of that part and success in different environments.

 Asking questions, making observations, analyzing and interpreting

-Program includes moving short distances in groups, and sitting on the floor for discussion & activities.
+The program includes moving short distances in groups and sitting on the floor for discussion & activities.
 Chairs and/or tables are available upon request.
 Students may experience an animal encounter with a turtle or tortoise.
-We believe there should be no boundaries for your students' Burpee Museum experience.
-If you have an accommodation request related to a disability, please contact us at 815-965-3433.
+We believe there should be no boundaries for your students’ Burpee Museum experience.
+If you have an accommodation request related to a disability, please get in touch with us at 815-965-3433.
 We look forward to assisting you.

 3-LS4-2, 3-LS4-3, K-LS1-1, 3-LS3-2, 3-LS4-3, 4-LS1-1, 4-LS1-2